 After graduating medical school in 2001, he completed residency training in Family Practice and Emergency Medicine.
 He has worked in clinic and hospital settings, both urban and rural, in British Columbia, Alberta, New Brunswick, Nova Scotia, and New Zealand.

-Currently he is an executive of the Victoria Emergency Physicians Association and the hospital Medical Staff Association with special interests in patient education, information technology, mindfulness in medicine, business, and physician wellness.
+Currently, he is an executive of the Victoria Emergency Physicians Association and the hospital Medical Staff Association with special interests in patient education, information technology, mindfulness in medicine, business, and evidence-based happiness.

-A Clinical Assistant Professor with the University of British Columbia Faculty of Medicine, he enjoys teaching and personal as well as professional development.
-He has presented at conferences and volunteered with community organizations such as the YMCA Camp Thunderbird and the Victoria Minor Hockey Association.
+A Clinical Assistant Professor with the University of British Columbia Faculty of Medicine, Dr. Voon enjoys teaching and personal as well as professional development.
+It is his honor to be included as a faculty member of The Haven, a not-for-profit Centre for Transformational Learning.
+He has presented at conferences and was accepted into the Speakers Bureau of Canada.

 Seen and heard on: